vonNiklasson/half-duplex-protocol/README.md

 # half-duplex-protocol
-A low level communication protocol, using a single GPIO for sending data, and the same GPIO for receiving data.
+A low level communication protocol, using a single IO/pin for sending data, and another IO/pin for receiving data.

 ## Bitrate/Frequency
 At the current state the protocol can only read 500hz to 1MHz (depending on how precise the timers on the device can be).
 This is because the program uses milliseconds as base time.
 May be upgraded in the future.